📋 Schema Markup for AI Overviews: Research-Backed Implementation

 - Schema updates when content changes

-Download our 8-Week AI Optimization Roadmap for a detailed timeline.
+Download our 8-Week AI Optimization Roadmap for a detailed timeline for your schema markup for AI Overviews implementation.

 Measuring Schema Impact on AI Visibility

 Traditional metrics don’t fully capture schema’s impact on AI Overviews.
-Track these instead:
+Track these instead for your schema markup for AI Overviews:

 - AI Overview appearances: Manually search your key terms weekly and document when your site appears